imagej/imagej.github.io/pages/Gauss_Package_ImgLib2.md

 on top of this page.

-![Visualizes the offsets and sizes required to perform an n-dimensional gaussian convolution](Gauss.png
-"Visualizes the offsets and sizes required to perform an n-dimensional gaussian convolution")
+![Visualizes the offsets and sizes required to perform an n-dimensional gaussian convolution](/images/pages/Gauss.png "Visualizes the offsets and sizes required to perform an n-dimensional gaussian convolution")"